 Individual protection 2014

-As well as fixed protection 2014, a further protection called Individual protection 2014 was introduced when the lifetime allowance reduced to £1.25 million from 6 April 2014.
+Individual protection 2014 was introduced when the lifetime allowance reduced to £1.25 million from 6 April 2014.
 Individuals could apply for individual protection 2014 if their pension savings were valued at over £1.25 million on 5 April 2014.

 Individual protection 2014 gives a protected lifetime allowance equal to the value of your pension rights on 5 April 2014 - up to a maximum of £1.5 million.
 You will not lose individual protection 2014 by making further savings into your pension scheme but any pension savings in excess of your protected lifetime allowance will be subject to a lifetime allowance charge.